heeki/templates/sls/README.md

 # Overview
-This directory is for deploying only a Lambda function using the Serverless Framework
+This directory is for deploying a Lambda function using the Serverless Framework.

 ## Pre-requisites
 Install the serverless framework: